-The contract pricing for eligible Share the Sun projects will be set at the then applicable Re-MAT price for both subscribed and unsubscribed portions of Share the Sun projects for the first 3 years of the delivery term.
+The contract pricing for eligible Share the Sun projects will be set at the then applicable Re-MAT price19 for both subscribed and unsubscribed portions of Share the Sun projects for the first 3 years of the delivery term.
+This price will be determined based on the Re-MAT program starting price of \$89.23/MWh, as escalated by the market adjusting method, both of which have been approved by the Commission.
 Since unsubscribed portions of the Share the Sun projects are purchased by bundled ratepayers, using the same price for like projects will avoid gaming issues between the two programs because of price differentials.
-In order to incent developers to secure customer participation, SDG&E will pay the lower of the Default Load Aggregation Point ("DLAP") price or applicable Re-MAT price for unsubscribed portions of the project after the first 3 years of the delivery term.
-A summary of the Share the Sun procurement process is provided below:
+In order to incent developers to secure customer participation, SDG&E will pay the lower of the Default Load Aggregation Point ("DLAP") price20 or applicable Re-MAT price for unsubscribed portions of the project after the first 3 years of the delivery term.
+A schematic summary of the Share the Sun procurement process is provided below:

-&lt;sup>16 D.12-05-035, as modified by D.13-01-041, created the renewable market adjusting tariff ("Re-MAT"), a mechanism that allows the FIT price to adjust in real-time based on market conditions.
+19 D.12-05-035, as modified by D.13-01-041, created the renewable market adjusting tariff ("Re-MAT"), a mechanism that allows the FIT price to adjust based on market conditions.

-&lt;sup>17 SDG&E's DLAP price reflects the costs that SDG&E avoids in procuring short term wholesale energy.
+SDG&E's DLAP price reflects the costs that SDG&E avoids in procuring short term wholesale energy.
 The DLAP price is the load weighted average price of all the locational marginal prices located inside the CAISO-defined DLAP.
 In short, SDG&E's DLAP acts as a proxy for the utility's service territory.
-The Cal.
-Independent System Operator Corp.
-Fifth Replacement FERC Electric Tariff defines Default LAP as "The LAP [Load Aggregation Point] defined for the TAC [Transmission Access Charge] Area at which all Bids for Demand shall be submitted and settled, except as provided in Sections 27.2.1 and 30.5.3.2."
-See Appendix A (Master Definitions).
+The CAISO Fifth Replacement FERC Electric Tariff defines Default LAP as "The LAP [Load Aggregation Point] defined for the TAC [Transmission Access Charge] Area at which all Bids for Demand shall be submitted and settled, except as provided in Sections 27.2.1 and 30.5.3.2."
+See id., Appendix A (Master Definitions).